 http://www.ncbi.nlm.nih.gov/pubmed/30179565?tool=bestpractice.com

-Mould-active azoles are associated with adverse effects, toxicity, and drug-drug interactions that merit careful consideration.
+Mould-active azoles are associated with adverse effects, toxicity, drug-drug interactions, and costs that merit careful consideration.

 Antifungal prophylaxis is not routinely recommended for patients with solid tumours.[44]Taplitz RA, Kennedy EB, Bow EJ, et al. Antimicrobial prophylaxis for adult patients with cancer-related immunosuppression: ASCO and IDSA clinical practice guideline update.
 J Clin Oncol.
 2018 Oct;36(30):3043-54.